-- Providing support.
+- Provides support.
 Experiencing emotional distress such as anxiety or depression can be a scary and lonely experience.
-Being able to process these feelings in a group setting with other patients who can relate to these feelings de-stigmatizes them and normalizes them, allowing the patient to accept their feelings and process them in a productive and healthy way.
+Being able to process these feelings in a group setting with other patients who can relate to these feelings de-stigmatizes them and normalizes them.
+This allows the patient to accept their feelings and process them in a productive and healthy way.

-- Encouragement.
-Being able to hear about how other patients overcame struggles or coped with difficult emotions can encourage patients to face their own problems head on.
+- Offers encouragement.
+Being able to hear about how other patients overcame struggles or coped with difficult emotions can encourage patients to face their own problems head-on.

 - Promotes the development of healthy social skills.
-Many addicts and alcoholics are unable to function normally in social environments, whether at work, school, at home, or with friends, because substances damage our ability to relate to others.
-By allowing patients to interact with one another, process emotions together, and give each other constructive feedback, group therapy helps them to develop these vital skills.
-Learning how to function in a group setting is an important part of re-orienting oneself within society, and these skills help patients to function and build relationships in “the real world” once they leave treatment.
+Many individuals who suffer from addiction are unable to function comfortably or “normally” in social environments, whether at work, school, home, or with friends.
+This often happens because substance use damages a person’s ability to relate to others.
+But group therapy helps people to develop vital interpersonal skills.
+It enables and encourages patients to interact with one another, process emotions together, and give each other constructive feedback.
+Learning how to function in a group setting is an important part of re-orienting oneself within society.
+These skills help patients to function and build relationships in “the real world” once they leave treatment.

 - Reduces isolation.
 Group therapy may be the first opportunity many of our patients have had in a long time to relate to others and build relationships.
 This promotes self-esteem and healthy communication skills.

 - Teaches patients to give back.
 In addition to processing their own emotions and receiving feedback from both counselors and peers, patients have opportunities in group therapy to give feedback and help others.
-These opportunities help promote self-esteem and other-centeredness, two important qualities of long-term recovery from drugs and alcohol.
+These opportunities help promote self-esteem and understanding for others, two important qualities of long-term recovery from drugs and alcohol.

 What Happens in Group Therapy?

-- Art therapy- art can be calming and healing.
-Creating painting, sculptures, and drawings is a great way to calm down and to express emotion in a nonverbal way.
+- Art therapy – Art can be calming and healing.
+Creating paintings, sculptures, and drawings is a great way to calm down and to express emotion in a nonverbal way.

 - Fitness classes like yoga and light exercise- these groups promote holistic health and caring for one’s physical well-being, an important skill for a fulfilled, well-rounded life outside of treatment.